tinatripak/capstone-brainstation-client/README.md

 - As a logged in user, I want to view the favourite poems
 - As a logged in user, I want to unlike the favourite poem
 - As a logged in user, I want to like the poem

+- As an admin, I want to delete any poem
+- As an admin, I want to delete a user

+- As a super-admin, I want to manage all the users and admins

 ## Implementation